-This page is especially directed at people who haven't yet read Pournelle's books.
-While the Timeline describes the events that happen in the stories and their exact timing, this page simply tells you what order the stories should be read in!
+While the Timeline describes the events that happen in the stories and their exact timing, this page tells you what order the stories should be read in.

-On this page, I have listed the order of the stories in each of the three collections:
+This page gives the order of the stories in each of the three sequences:

 Jerry Pournelle is the author of many of these stories.
 The later Falkenberg stories are by Pournelle and S.M.
 Stirling.
-Mote and Hand are by Pournelle and Larry Niven and are usually filed under "N", not "P", in bookstores!
-The War World stories are by a variety of authors, with Pournelle as overseer these are filed under "P" in bookstores, unless you’re lucky enough to live in a city with a dedicated science fiction bookstore, in which case they may be under "Anthologies" or "Shared Universes".
+The Mote in God’s Eye and The Gripping Hand are by Larry Niven and Pournelle (and are usually filed under "N", not "P", in bookstores); Outies is by Jennifer R. Pournelle.
+The War World stories are written by a variety of authors, with Pournelle and John Carr as overseers these are filed under "P" in bookstores, unless you’re lucky enough to live in a city with a dedicated science fiction bookstore, in which case they may be under "Anthologies" or "Shared Universes".
 To determine the author of a specific story, see the complete Bibliography.

 The CoDominium Stories

 These are the stories of the CoDominium, the mega-state formed by the American-Soviet alliance which dominates Earth during the twenty-first century.

 You can acquire these stories in one of two ways.
 (1) Four paperback books (Falkenberg’s Legion, Prince of Mercenaries, Go Tell the Spartans, Prince of Sparta) plus the short story “He Fell Into a Dark Hole.”
 (2) One hardcover book (The Prince) plus the short story “He Fell Into a Dark Hole.”
 The Prince combines the contents of the paperbacks, plus four pages of new material.
 Completists will want to get The Prince for those extra four pages, but they can be skipped with little loss for those who prefer the paperbacks.
 As you can see from the following sequence, The Prince was not assembled in the correct chronological order.

 The chronological reading order of these stories is as follows: